miku/span/README.md

 Linux shell scripts have no native XML or JSON support, Python is a bit too slow for the casual processing of 100M or more records, Java is a bit too verbose - which is why we choose Go.
-Go comes with XML and JSON support in the standard library, nice concurrency primitives and simple single static- binary deployments.
+Go comes with XML and JSON support in the standard library, nice concurrency primitives and simple single static-binary deployments.

 ----